jerecoder/IReranker/README.md

 - Existing dataset directories are reused (no re-download).
 - After extraction the ZIP is removed to save space.
 - Download errors are logged and the dataset creates an `ERROR.txt` so the run continues.
+- Low-memory runs: pass `--max-queries <N>` (and optionally `--dataset ...`/`--light`) to prune rerank matrices to that many queries and avoid loading multiple copies in RAM.
 - `BubbleRanker` is implemented but intentionally not registered by default because it is expensive; import and instantiate it directly if you need it.
 - `reports/beir-metrics/` contiene ejemplos de salidas; puedes borrarlas o regenerarlas con `make beir-eval`.
 - Graficar NDCG@k desde un `summary.csv`: `python -m ireranker.plots ndcg-bar nfcorpus --k 10`.